Novel food: Canada

 The Novel Foods Regulation requires that a company wanting to sell a novel food notify Health Canada prior to marketing or advertising the product.
 Pre-market notification permits Health Canada to conduct a thorough safety assessment of all biotechnology-derived foods to demonstrate that a novel food is safe and nutritious before it is allowed in the Canadian marketplace.

 To date, more than 90 novel foods have been approved for sale in Canada including a number of canola, corn, cottonseed and flax crop lines.
 Some of the novel traits include herbicide tolerance and pest and disease resistance.
 In spite of the benefits brought about by the development of novel foods, there are also a number of concerns that have been raised concerning their potential impact on the environment and on human health and safety.

+China

+China maintains a list of novel foods including Cordyceps militaris fruiting body, Moringa oleifera leaf, inulin, and Lactiplantibacillus plantarum, totalling 149 items as of December 2023.

+A number of traditional Chinese medicine substances traditionally used in Chinese food therapy are separately approved as food in the "both food and Chinese medicine according to tradition" (按照传统既是食物又是中药材) lists, commonly known as the "medicine and food, same origin" (药食同源) lists.
+Some of these, including Angelica sinensis, Cistanche deserticola, and Dendrobium officinale have previously been listed as "novel food".
+Some other novel foods have later found proof of traditional use and have been re-approved as regular ingredients.